 Dr. Mahri Leonard-Fleckman is an assistant professor of theology at Providence College.
 Her areas of expertise are the Hebrew Bible and ancient Near Eastern Studies.
 Raised in an interreligious home (Jewish and Protestant) and herself Roman Catholic, Dr. Leonard-Fleckman is deeply committed to interreligious and ecumenical dialogue.
 This commitment was core to her training at Union Theological Seminary in New York (M.Div., 2008) and at New York University (Ph.D., Skirball Department of Hebrew and Judaic Studies, 2014).
 It is also essential to how she teaches the Hebrew Bible in Christian contexts, introducing students to Jewish interpretations and showing them how an intimate knowledge of the Hebrew Bible is essential for understanding the contexts of the New Testament and Christianity.
 She is thrilled to have joined the Jewish-Catholic Theological Exchange committee in 2017.

 Dr. Richard J. Barry

-Dr. Richard J. Barry is a visiting assistant professor of theology at Providence College, and he has served on the JCTE committee since 2015.
+Dr. Richard J. Barry is an assistant professor of theology at Providence College, and he has served on the JCTE committee since 2015.
 He received his Ph.D. at Marquette University, and he has an M.T.S. from the University of Notre Dame and a B.A. from the George Washington University.
 His research focuses on the enduring relevance of the Jewish theological tradition — especially ancient temple theology and modern Jewish biblical scholarship — for contemporary Catholic systematic theology.
 His dissertation, entitled “The Two Goats: A Christian Yom Kippur Soteriology,” considers the relationship between the Levitical Day of Atonement and recent Christian theologies of the cross.